What Does It Take to Evict a Tenant During the Covid19 Crisis?

-A Helpful Guide For How to Determine Whether An Eviction Is Possible During the Covid19 Crisis
+Understanding How to Determine Whether An Eviction Is Possible During the Moritorium Arising From the Covid19 Crisis

 Upon the escalation of the Covid19 Crisis, an Order was issued by the Chief Justice of the Superior Court implementing a moratorium suspending eviction enforcement for tenancies governed by the Residential Tenancies Act, 2006, S.O.
 2006, Chapter 17.
 As described within the cases of Young v.
 CRC Self-Help, 2020 ONSC 1874 and Wilkinson v.
 Iyamu, 2020 ONSC 3890, the moratorium was implemented to assist with the safety and security of tenants as well as protection of society as a means to enable greater capacity and likelihood of tenants sheltering and complying with social distancing mandates and thereby reducing exposure to other people and thereby potentially mitigating the spread of, and affects of, the coronavirus.
 As per the Order of the Chief Justice, an eviction may occur only by obtaining special permission granting an exception.
 Applying for an exception must be done via urgent Application to the Landlord Tenant Board seeking an Order to Evict followed by an urgent motion to the court seeking permission to enforce the Order to Evict.
 Specifically, the Order of the Chief Justice and the reasoning for the Order as per the cases of Wilkinson and Young state: